Edinburgh 2050 Vision

 Now is the time to start conversations at home and at work.
 Becoming carbon neutral will mitigate the risks of climate change, and also reduce air pollution so bringing health benefits.
 Using energy more efficiently can reduce costs, cutting fuel poverty in this way brings opportunities to enhance well being.
 Achieving these goals will bring multiple benefits.

-By 2040 our homes & buildings are warmer, greener and more efficient “Energy Efficient Scotland” is a 20 year programme containing a set of actions all aiming to make Scotland’s existing buildings near zero carbon wherever feasible by 2050.
-To find more about Consultation issues and timeline of the programme please see EES – Consultation timeline
+By 2050 our homes & buildings will be warmer, greener and more efficient – that is what the Scottish Government aims for in “Energy Efficient Scotland”, a 20 year programme containing a set of actions all aiming to make Scotland’s existing buildings near zero carbon wherever feasible by 2050.
+To find out more about the Consultation issues and the timeline of the programme please see EES – Consultation timeline

 ZERO CARBON EDINBURGH PETITION